rl1987/trickster.dev/tricksterblog/content/post/creating-dc-proxies-on-cloud-providers.md

 $ apt-get install -y squid apache2-utils
 ```

-Besides squid, we install Apache utils package to get a htpasswd(1) tool that will create file for Basic HTTP authentication.
+Besides Squid, we also install Apache utils package to get a htpasswd(1) tool that will create file for Basic HTTP authentication.

 Let's enable squid service to make sure it gets re-launched during server reboot: